graposo1/Jarvis/README.md

 Usage:

 Press R and say something on the mic.
 The input will be processed by whisperer and then sent to GPT4ALL.

+## Testing the v01 build:

+Place whisperer model and gpt4all-lora-quantized.bin inside the folder.